OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **4.2 Building and Installing the OFS DFL Kernel Drivers from Source**

-**1.** The following set of instructions walk you through copying an existing kernel configuration file on your machine and changing the minimal required configuration settings.:
+**1.** The following set of instructions walk you through copying an existing kernel configuration file on your machine and changing the minimal required configuration settings:

 ```bash session
 cd /home/user/OFS/linux-dfl